team61/frc-2018-robot/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Thanks to the [previous 2015 Team 61 Programming Team](https://github.com/BVT-Team-61) for their helpful documentation and source code